willkg/douglas/docs/plugins/markdown_parser.rst

 Summary
 =======

-A Markdown entry formatter for Pyblosxom.
+A Markdown entry formatter for Douglas.

 Install